-A variety of federal, state, local sources and the new transit millages in Oakland County and Ann Arbor-Ypsilanti are a positive step towards transit funding.
+A variety of federal, state, and local sources, combined with the new transit millages in Oakland County and the Ann Arbor-Ypsilanti area, are positive steps toward securing long-term transit funding.
 However, additional long-term and sustainable funding will be required to complete transformational transit projects in the region.